 The lipstick plant (Aeschynanthus radicans) is part of the same family as the African violet.
 The two plants share similar needs and preferences.
 They also compliment each other nicely when grown alongside each other.

 Lipstick plants are usually grown as houseplants.
 Gardeners in the warmest USDA zones and frost free areas may be able to grow these plants outside.
 As well as in a container, these plants are also suited to growing in a hanging basket, where their long stems can drape loosely down or be trained to grow around a conservatory or sunroom.

 The first thing you should know about lipstick plant care is the lipstick plant does best in a bright position filled with indirect light.
 In, or close to, an east or west facing window is ideal.
-Shield your delicate plants from direct sunlight.
+Shield your delicate plants from direct sun.
 Too much exposure to direct sunlight can cause the plants foliage to become sunburnt.
 An overly sunny position can also cause the plants foliage to fade.
 You should also avoid placing the lipstick plant in a windy or draughty position.

-If the lipstick plant fails to bloom, or becomes leggy, it is probably sitting in too dark a position.
-Try moving it to a slightly brighter place.
+If the lipstick plant fails to bloom, or becomes leggy, the lipstick vine is probably sitting in too dark a position.
+Try moving the lipstick vine to a slightly brighter place.
 If you are unable to provide a naturally bright enough position, artificial solutions such as grow lights are just as effective.

-During the warm spring and summer months these plants can be placed outside.
+During the warm spring and summer months these lipstick vine plants can be placed outside.
 Just remember to set them in a shady, sheltered position away from the potentially harmful effects of direct sunlight.
 They can bloom throughout the year.